garou93/RC-CAR-ARM-CAN-BUS/README.md

 ================================================================================

 Optimus; Autonomous RC Car Project

-"wiki excerpt: Radio/Remote-controlled cars (or RC cars for short) are miniature model cars or trucks that can be controlled from a distance using a specialized transmitter or remote.
-The term "RC" has been used to mean both "remote controlled" and "radio controlled", where "remote controlled" includes vehicles that are controlled by radio, infrared or a physical wire connection (the latter is now obsolete). "
+* wiki excerpt: Radio/Remote-controlled cars (or RC cars for short) are miniature model cars or trucks that can be controlled from a distance using a specialized transmitter or remote.
+The term "RC" has been used to mean both "remote controlled" and "radio controlled", where "remote controlled" includes vehicles that are controlled by radio, infrared or a physical wire connection (the latter is now obsolete).

 ================================================================================

 A self-driving car prototype whose destination is configured over a mobile application.
 We use sensors to detect obstacles; GPS and compass to learn the car's